bespot/antifraud-sdk-ios-release/README.md

 public enum SDKError: String, Error {
     case networkConnection, // Connection Error
          serverError, // Remote Server Error
-         locationPermissionUnknown, // The app’s authorization status for location services is unknown or invalid. locationPermissionNotDetermined, // The user has not yet made a choice regarding whether this app can use location services. locationPermissionDenied, // The user denied the use of location services for this app or location services are disabled globally in Settings. locationServicesDisabled, // Location services are disabled system-wide.
-Enable them in Settings > Privacy > Location Services. locationNotAvailable, // Location data is currently unavailable.
-Try again later or move to an area with better GPS signal. notInitialized, // The SDK is not initialized unknownError, // Unknown Error (see Support section) noActiveApiKey, // The Api Key is either disabled or wrong noRecipeFoundFailure, // The application does not have a valid Recipe noChecksAvailableFailure, // The server did not find available Checks internalError // Internal SDK errors
+         notInitialized, // The SDK is not initialized unknownError, // Unknown Error (see Support section) noActiveApiKey, // The Api Key is either disabled or wrong noRecipeFoundFailure, // The application does not have a valid Recipe noChecksAvailableFailure, // The server did not find available Checks }
-}
 ```